Options for Individuals and Families without Health Insurance Coverage

-Some states have high-risk pools that provide coverage to people with medical conditions.
+Some states have or had high-risk pools that provide coverage to people with medical conditions.
 Often people in high-risk pools were unable to purchase coverage in the individual insurance market in the past because of a pre-existing condition.

 Coverage purchased through a high-risk pool can be very expensive and there may be a waiting period for coverage of pre-existing conditions, unless you've had prior coverage.

 High-risk pools don't have to comply with the new ACA consumer protections, so, for example, they may continue to have annual or lifetime dollar limits, and don't have to limit out-of-pocket costs.

 Individuals and families can now buy health insurance through a Health Insurance Marketplace available in every state as a result of the ACA.
 Generally, individuals and families can only buy a plan in the Marketplace during the open enrollment period every fall, unless they qualify for a special enrollment period.
 See "Health Insurance Marketplaces" above.

 As a result of these new health insurance changes, most states have closed their high-risk pools and transitioned enrollees to other coverage.
 If you are currently enrolled in a high-risk pool, you can contact your state Health Insurance Marketplace to see what new options are available to you and if you qualify for financial help for plans purchased in the Marketplace.